L3HArris

 Mapping user journeys

-We began by defining the foundations of an intuitive new user flows and journeys, addressing the most important tasks as well as being emphatic to the physical challenges presented by the cabin environment.
+We began by defining the foundations of intuitive new user flows and journeys, addressing the most important tasks as well as being emphatic to the physical challenges presented by the cabin environment.

 - Information architecture based on user needs and behaviour